ridvansalihkuzu/hyperview_eagleeyes/README.md

 *XGBoost* [[10]](https://www.researchgate.net/profile/Shatadeep-Banerjee/publication/318132203_Experimenting_XGBoost_Algorithm_for_Prediction_and_Classification_of_Different_Datasets/links/595b89b0458515117741a571/Experimenting-XGBoost-Algorithm-for-Prediction-and-Classification-of-Different-Datasets.pdf) regressors.
-Since the latter does not support multiple-regression problems, the *MultiOutputRegressor*, also from the [scikit-learn](https://scikit-learn.org/stable/) package, was wrapped around the <span *XGBoost*.
+Since the latter does not support multiple-regression problems, the *MultiOutputRegressor*, also from the [scikit-learn](https://scikit-learn.org/stable/) package, was wrapped around the *XGBoost*.
 For all model types, hyperparameter tuning was conducted using *Optuna* [[11]](https://optuna.org/) with Bayesian optimization.
 However, we found the default parameters